Objective One—Increase Dual Enrollment Opportunities

 Objective Four—Increase Financial Literacy of Students

 With limited financial resources, it can be a challenge for small high schools to find adequate classroom space and instructors to meet this mandate.
 Elite Learning will offer the course in two formats.
 Student may take the course for high school credit only as well as a dual enrollment option with students earning three college credits for Finance 107 at their local community college.
 Each course is designed to meet or exceed all Career and Technical Education competencies for Virginia Public Schools.

 Objective Five—Maintain High Academic Standards

 SVETN’s Elite Learning will maintain high academic standards of all students.
 Elite Learning students have historically experienced tremendous success academically.
-Over 94% of students have earned a “C” or higher average in their course with 58% of those students earning an “A” average.
+Over 96% of students have earned a “C” or higher average in their course with 62% of those students earning an “A” average.
 This is due in part to the one-on-one teaching approach supported by Elite Learning instructors.
-School guidance counselors will be notified every three weeks with student grades.
-Instructors will contact guidance counselors individually at any point there is concern that a student is not exhibiting academic success.
+School counselors will be notified every three weeks with student grades.
+Instructors will contact counselors individually at any point there is concern that a student is not exhibiting academic success.
 The goal is for all students to achieve a minimum grade of a 70/C.

 Objective Six—Ensure Content Meets Established Standards

 SVETN’s Elite Learning will provide curriculum that meets or exceeds all Virginia Department of Education Career and Technical Education competencies and Standards of Learning.
 SVETN will also meet all standards of quality adopted by the Virginia Community College System.
 Curriculum material will be provided to community colleges for approval.